fatalinha/reading_speed/README.md

 ```

 ## Quick Start
-To replicate our evaluation pipeline, first use the SimulEval tool to generate the output files (`instances.log` and `scores.log`).
+To run our evaluation pipeline, first use the SimulEval tool to generate the output files (`instances.log` and `scores.log`).

-The script run for the evaluation with SimulEval is the following:
+The script to run the evaluation with SimulEval is the following:
 ```sh
 simuleval \
     --agent ${FAIRSEQ_REPOSITORY}/examples/speech_to_text/simultaneous_translation/agents/fairseq_simul_st_agent.py \